cedricwalter/cedricwalter.github.io/_posts/blockchain/2018-07-10-2751-coins-47-consensus-and-82-cryptographic-algorithms.md

 The innovation speed in Blockchain landscape is just breathtaking and being able to (or to be honest trying to…) follow all these rapid changes is a chance for all software engineers.

-At the core of the Blockchain disruption are **consensus algorithm**:
+At the core of the Blockchain disruption are consensus algorithm:

 > Consensus algorithms enable network participants to agree on the contents of a blockchain in a distributed and trust-less manner.

-And the consensus algorithm plays a crucial role in maintaining the **safety** and **efficiency** of blockchain.
+And the consensus algorithm plays a crucial role in maintaining the safety and efficiency of blockchain.
 Using the right algorithm may bring a significant increase to the performance of blockchain application.

 But do you know how much consensus type are out there? or where they are applied? my new [Consensus Map](https://consensus.tokens-economy.com/index.html) may help you there exploring the always evolving landscape: